Jubatian/rrpge-spec/specs/inputdev.rst

   input feature is not adequate since the application's requirement is rather a larger set of buttons in a deterministic layout.

-In addition to the types, the application may suggest the following properties of it's input requirements (using the Application Header's 0xBC1 field):

-- The capability to use touch.
-This indicates that the application is touch - aware, that is it will use the appropriate kernel calls to set up touch sensitive areas to make it's digital inputs functional even if physical digital inputs can not be provided at all by the host.
-This flag suggests the host that it does not need to resort to some awkward emulation to provide virtual digital inputs to operate the application.